 The GH5 II doesn’t do anything to spoil the party.
 It comes with everything that made its predecessor a success, plus a little bit extra.
 But only a little bit: with more or less the same sensor and same range of video resolutions, frame rates and bitrates, there’s no great leap forward here.

 For some, the addition of built-in wireless video live streaming might make it worth the upgrade, but generally speaking we don’t think owners of the GH5 shouldn’t bother replacing it with the GH5 II; the improvements are too minor.

-For others, particularly those looking to take their first steps into “serious” video production, the Panasonic GH5 II represents a great buy.
+For others, particularly those looking to take their first steps into “serious” video production, the Panasonic GH5 II is a great camera for beginners.
 By retaining all the benefits of the first model while adding quality-of-life updates like internal battery charging and the aforementioned wireless live streaming, it instantly establishes itself as Panasonic’s new go-to model for demanding content creators, making it one of the best YouTube cameras, as well as one of the best video cameras.

 It can shoot everything from pristine 10-bit 4:2:2 videos to buttery smooth slow motion Full HD clips, and its videos can look superb with minimal post-production editing required.